 Delivering the defined services to a high-quality to the available resources

 Defining the services that ‘add value’ to the consumers and providers of the e-Infrastructure within EGI is critical, and these services will inevitably change over time.
-The EGI Design Study project defined a number of EGI Global Services that have now been instantiated within the EGI-InSPIRE project and form a basis for future service evolution.
+The EGI Design Study [R 7] project defined a number of EGI Global Services that have now been instantiated within the EGI-InSPIRE project and form a basis for future service evolution.

 The main focus during the first year of the EGI-InSPIRE project has been establishing the EGI with EGI.eu as its coordinating hub and transitioning to an operations infrastructure based primarily on national resource providers.
 While the consolidation of this and other activities continues, it is appropriate to consider challenges facing the EGI community during the remainder of the EGI-InSPIRE project.
-The sustainability discussions need to be focused around where, as a community, we want to end-up given the legacy that we are starting with:
+The sustainability discussions need to be focused around where, as a community, we want need to focus available resources given the legacy that we are starting with:

 Transitioning to a virtualised infrastructure: Seen as critical in providing an infrastructure that can be more flexible and responsive to users’ needs and expand the user base.